 The gluten-free diet remains highly important for those with gluten-related disorders and allergies.
 Gluten can be tough for them to digest.

-Many consumers interested in weight loss have adopted a gluten-free lifestyle but be careful.
+After hearing what happens when you stop eating gluten, many consumers interested in weight loss have adopted a gluten-free lifestyle but be careful.
 Many gluten-free products are highly processed.
 They could lead you to gain more weight because of the increase in calories.

 You’ll have to give up more than bread and pasta.
 You’ll find gluten in things like soy sauce and even some frozen veggies.
 Eating a gluten-free diet can certainly be a challenge.
 You may also find yourself up against some nutritional deficiencies.